Dream-Part-II/ankr-research/kubernetes-demo/README.md

 ```

 or the deployment below may ran into problem while the pod keep stuck in `CrashLoopBackOff` with the following error message while debugging the running pods:
 ```
 Error creating job panic: jobs.batch is forbidden: User "system:serviceaccount:default:default" cannot create jobs.batch in the namespace "default"
 ```

-Once we have both Docker images inside `minikube`, we can start running the daemon application.
-To do so, run the command:
+Once we have both Docker images inside `minikube`, start the daemon application w/:
 ```
 $ kubectl run --rm -i demo --image=in-cluster:v1 --image-pull-policy=Never
 ```

-This will create a deployment for the go-application, which essentially is a persistent application, which will create a job for the hellonode program.
-We can run the command:
+This will create a deployment for the Go daemon application, which essentially is a persistent application, which will create a job for the `hello-node` program.

+List the jobs w/:
 ```
 $ kubectl get jobs
 ```
 before a minute passes and we can confirm that a job is running.

 After a minute passes, we can run the command again
 ```
 $ kubectl get jobs
 ```
 and there should be no jobs listed.

 With slight modification to the program, we can also delete the pod the job was running in, restart the job on failure exit code, etc.

 ## Outcomes